-She was very cheerful the lady at the supermarket who asked me this question.
+The lady at the supermarket was very cheerful as she asked me this question.
 She was dressed smartly, standing beside her display table at the edge of the booze section which is also the end of the cheese and dips section.

 This is where the alcohol lives in the place where I do my weekly shop.
 It comes at the end of the isle which starts with the bread and milk, moves into cold meats and yogurt, then ends in cheese and dips.